 Ninety-six combat-ready ANG pilots volunteered for short tours of active duty through a program called Palace Alert and provided the USAF with enough pilots to man more than one fighter squadron continuously throughout the year.
 These ANG volunteers fulfilled their responsibilities at 32d FIS.
 Soesterburg, Holland; 525 FIS.
-Bitburg, Germany: 526 FIS Rainstein, Germany; 317 FIS, Elmendorf, Alaska: 405 TFW, Clark AB, Philippines: 596 FIS.
-Hahn, Germany; and the 82d FIS, Naha AB, Okinawa, Palace Alert is scheduled to continue throughout FY 1970.
+Bitburg, Germany; 526 FIS Ramstein, Germany; 317 FIS, Elmendorf, Alaska: 405 TFW, Clark AB, Philippines; 596 FIS, Halm, Germany; and the 82d FIS, Naha AB, Okinawa, Palace Alert is scheduled to continue throughout FY 1970.

-A total of 137 units (five fighter wings, 22 fighter groups, 22 fighter interceptor squadrons, and 88 support units) compose the ANG/ADC segment.
-OSD manpower limitations of 82 percent reduce the authorized strength of 20,529 to 16,834.
+A total of 137 units (live fighter wings, 22 fighter groups, 22 lighter interceptor squadrons, and 88 support units) compose the ANG/ADC segment.
+OSD manpower limitations of 82 percent reduce the authorized strength of 20,529 to 15,834.
 This limitation lowers the manpower in a typical F-102 Fighter Group from 925 to 759 men.

-The average pilot spends about 210 days per year on some type of duty associated with the Air National Guard and thes about 135 hours per year in unit-equipped aircraft.
-Ground training for aircrews is identical to the active establishment.
+The average pilot spends about 210 days per year on some type of duty associated with the Air National Guard and thies about 135 hours per year in unit-equipped airtraft Ground training for air rews is identical to the active establishment.
 The flying training requirements are the same and the support in exercises is above the active unit participation.
-The Air Guard units train and practice for General Inspections.
-Tactical Evaluations, and Operational Roady Inspections.
-They also fly target missions for other Air Defense fighter interceptor units and use the Weapons Center at Tyndall AFB.
-Florida for missile firing.
-Life support training, which deals with survival of downed crews, is conducted at either Tyndall or at Perrin AFB, Texas.
-ADC units also fly special sorties for Air Force controller training.
-One of the little known activities of ADC units includes escorting, from a safe distance, air-liners which have been hi-jacked to Cuba on that unscheduled portion of their journey.
+The Air Guard units train and practice for General Inspections, Tactical Evaluations, and Operational Ready Inspections, They also fly target missions for other Air Defense fighter interceptor units and use the Weapons Center at Tyndall AFB.
+Florida for missile firing, Life support training, which deals with survival of downed crews, is conducted at either Tyndall or at Perrin AFB, Texas: ADC units also fly special sorties for Air Force controller training.
+One of the little known activities of ADC units includes escorting, from a safe distance, airliners which have been hi-jacked to Cuba on that unscheduled portion of their journey.